 For example, the Louisiana crab cakes offer a kick of spice and are absolutely tasty!

 114 N Topsail Dr, Surf City

-Even if your child also doesn’t wake you up at ungodly hours, you’re going to need a giant delicious coffee as I have.
+Even if your child doesn’t wake you up at ungodly hours, you’ll need a giant delicious coffee as I have.

-The Daily Grind has a huge specialty coffee and latte list as well as homemade donuts, smoothies, and sandwiches.
+The Daily Grind has an extensive specialty coffee and latte list, homemade donuts, smoothies, and sandwiches.
 Check it out for lunch or even an afternoon snack.